yue/wey/README.md

 To find latest releases for different platforms, go to the [Releases][releases] page on GitHub.

-For hackers, you can also `npm install -g wey`.
-(Currently only Node.js 10.x is supported for running from source code.)

 ## Technical stack

 * [Yue](https://github.com/yue/yue) - Cross-platform native UI library